All Episodes

 They're already having relationships with chat bots that pretend to be girls.

-Yeah, it's all it's all a genocide.
+It's all a genocide.

-It's a very well orchestrated, very well planned genocide.
+It's a very well-orchestrated, very well-planned genocide.

 It is.

-Yeah, it's to it's to this whole woke movement is to make young men and young women uh sterile.
+Yeah, it's to it's to this whole woke movement is to make young men and young women sterile.

-Yeah, mutilate yourself so you'll never have children.
+Mutilate yourself so you'll never have children.

-So we need to make sure, and we need to make sure that we take control of our health, clean up your act, don't have don't care.
+And we need to make sure that we take control of our health, clean up your act, don't care.

-Every pound you carry around of extra weight is just storage space for the globe the globalist weaponry.
+Every pound you carry around of extra weight is just storage space for the globe, the globalist weaponry.

-Think of it that way.
+Think of it.

-Storage space for the weaponry, yeah.
+Storage space for the weaponry.

-It is for all the toxins, okay?
+It is for all the toxins.

 That's great feedback right there.

-And I should say our AI engine is trained on exactly these concepts.
+And I should say, our AI engine is trained on exactly these concepts.

 Yep.